HTML Tutorial 1

 You can open your web browser, select File, then select Open, then Browse to the Folder and select your HTML Document and it will be viewable in your browser, however it will only have the basic font style, and text that your browser has for default, later you can add HTML code to change this!
 At this point your HTML Document does NOT have an actual URL (web address) it only has a file location on YOUR PC (probably C:\Documents and Settings\MyFolder\webpage.html)!
 IMPORTANT: Most online Web Hosts REQUIRE that you name your very FIRST page "index.html"

-Remember when you use your text editor on your PC (we recommend using WordPad instead of NotePad, it holds larger files and is better to use) to make HTML Changes to your HTML Documents you must be sure to click Save from the File button on the menubar!
+Remember when you use your text editor on your PC (I recommend using WordPad instead of NotePad, it holds larger files and is better to use) to make HTML Changes to your HTML Documents you must be sure to click Save from the File button on the menubar!
 And every time you change a file, you must use your FTP Program to Upload it to your online Host Server (See Next Lesson)... and when you use your web browser to view the changes, you probably will need to Refresh the page, since the old version will most likely be Cached by your browser...

-In the Next Lesson we'll show you how to Upload it to the WWW using an FTP Program so that ANYONE on the WWW can view it in their web browser and so that it will have an actual URL (web address)!
+In the Next Lesson I'll show you how to Upload it to the WWW using an FTP Program so that ANYONE on the WWW can view it in their web browser and so that it will have an actual URL (web address)!